Intermodalics/pickit-docs/docs/documentation/picking/pick-points-flex-pattern.rst

 Pick points in Pickit Flex and Pattern
 ======================================

-The primitive shapes detected by the :ref:`Flex <Flex>` and :ref:`Pattern <Pattern>` detection engines have a *single* pick point.

 2D shapes
 ---------

-For 2D shapes (circles, squares, rectangles and ellipses), the pick point is located in the shape center, with the X-axis parallel to the longest direction, and the Z-axis perpendicular to the surface.
+For 2D shapes (circles, squares, rectangles and ellipses), the pick points are located in the shape center, with the Z-axis perpendicular to the surface.
+Additionally, the following considerations apply:

+- **Circle:** The pick point has a symmetry axis about the circle center.
+- **Square:** There are four pick points, each one with the X-axis pointing toward one of the sides.
+- **Rectangle and ellipse:** There are two pick points, each with the X-axis parallel to the longest side (any of the two directions).

 .. image:: /assets/images/documentation/picking/flex_2d_shape_pick_points.png
     :scale: 80%